 The fair value of the convertible promissory notes at issuance was estimated to be \$450,000.
 This value was based on an estimated fair value interest rate on debt with comparable risk profiles of 20% per annum.
 As a result, the fair value of the equity component of this instrument (comprised of the common stock purchase warrants and the debt conversion feature) was estimated to be \$50,000.
 The equity component was attributed entirely to the common stock purchase warrants and recorded as additional paid-in capital as the conversion feature did not have a beneficial intrinsic value and its fair value was otherwise determined not to be material.
 The Company will record a further interest expense over the term of the notes of \$50,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
-To December 31, 2004, a further interest expense of \$27,100 was accrued resulting in a carrying value of the notes of the notes at December 31, 2004 of \$477,100.
+To December 31, 2004, a further interest expense of \$27,100 was accrued resul ting in a carrying value of the notes at December 31, 2004 of \$477,100.

 Effective January 31, 2005, the parties agreed to amend the terms of the convertible notes payable to extend the maturity date to April 28, 2006, reduce the conversion price from \$0.60 to \$0.30 and to reduce the warrant exercise price from \$0.66 to \$0.30 for the period to December 31, 2005 and to \$0.50 for the remainder of the original warrant term.
 In addition, the term of the warrants will be extended for a period of greater than the original two years, up to a maximum of ten years, dependent on the Company obtaining specified listing status of the Company's common stock as per the amending agreement.
 As at the date of this modification, the Company estimated the fair value of the modified convertible promissory notes to be \$435,000 based on an estimated fair value interest rate on debt with comparable risk profiles of 20% per annum.
 As a result, the fair value of the equity component of this modified instrument (being the amended common stock purchase warrants) was estimated to be \$4 6,250.
 The Company will record a further interest expense over the amended term of the notes of \$65,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
-To December 31, 2005, a further interest expense of \$47,667 has been accreted resulting in a carrying value of the notes of \$482,667.
+To December 31, 2005, a further interest expense of \$47,667 was accreted, resulting in a carrying value of the notes of \$482,667.

-During the three months ended March 31, 2006, a further interest expense of \$13,000 has been accreted towards the note resulting in a carrying value of \$495,667.
+In June 2006, the Company repaid \$100,000 on one of the convertible notes.
+During the six months ended June 30, 2006, a further interest expense of \$6,667 has been accrued on the unpaid balance of \$400,000.